Got tomatoes? How about a tomato sandwich? This is the perfect tomato sandwich that was made famous in the movie Midnight in the

 Use thin slices, whole wheat on the top and white on the bottom.
 Cut the bread into circles with a biscuit cutter or other shapes with cookie cutters that just fits your freshly picked tomato.
 I like to use a rim from a mason large mouth mason jar.

 Mix a little finely grated sweet onion (too much makes it bitter).
 You really just want a little juice from the onion so use the smallest grate on your grater.
 Add a teaspoon and then taste and slowly add what you like to taste.
 Add black pepper and Accent to your Hellmann's mayonnaise.
-No other mayo will work.
+No other mayo will work or it is not her recipe.
 No measurements here... make it to taste.
 Spread the bread a day ahead, cover and refrigerate.
 Don’t skimp on the Hellmann’s.

 Carefully drop tomatoes in a big pot of boiling water for 20 seconds.
 Immediately transfer to a big bowl or sink of cold water.

 Peel, slice as thin as the bread and drain thoroughly between layers of paper towels.
 Soggy tomatoes make soggy sandwiches.
 Sprinkle the tomatoes with Lawry's Seasoned Salt before assembling the sandwiches.